Get insider access

 2.76 dB

-When listening to the HT-S100F, the soundstage is mediocre.
-It's disappointingly narrow, even less wide than the soundbar itself.
-On the upside, sound isn't too diffused, resulting in a focused soundstage, which is good because objects seem to be coming from a more accurate pinpoint location rather than from a general area.
+The soundstage is mediocre.
+It's disappointingly narrow and is even less wide than the soundbar itself.
+On the upside, the sound isn't too diffused, resulting in a focused soundstage, which is good because objects seem to be coming from a more accurate pinpoint location rather than from a general area.
 For a more compact soundbar with an even wider soundstage, check out the Vizio SB3220n-F6.

 8.3